 Employee Costs expenditure is \$2,296,921 below budget.
 Favourable variances predominantly arose from vacancies in various areas, including those not filled for some time during the height of the COVID-19 pandemic.
-The variance also includes the impact of closures of facilities, including leisure centres during the state of emergency in Western Australia due to the pandemic.
+The variance also includes the impact of closures of facilities, incuding leisure centres during the state of emergency in Western Australia due to the pandemic.

-It is therefore recommended that Council NOTES the Financial Activity Statement for the period ended 30 June 2021 (subject to end of year finalisation) forming Attachment 1 to this Report.
+It is therefore recommended that Council NOTES the Financial Activity Statement for the period ended 30 June 2021 (subject to end of year finalisation) forming Attachment 1 to Report CJ118-08/21.